bids-standard/bep001/README.md

 # BEP001

-This repository is primarily used for the issues, as a way to project manage ***[BIDS Extension Proposal 001](https://docs.google.com/document/d/1QwfHyBzOyFWOLO4u_kkojLpUhW0-4_M7Ubafu9Gf4Gg/edit#heading=h.6e5avk8akeqj): Structural acquisitions that include multiple contrasts***.
+This repository contains ***BIDS Extension Proposal 001: Structural acquisitions that include multiple contrasts***.

 ## Our goal

 The first version of BIDS was created with the most common use cases from neuroscience and cognitive psychology in mind.
 This is entirely in keeping with the [Pareto_principle](https://en.wikipedia.org/wiki/Pareto_principle): that 80% of the use cases come from 20% of the many types of brain imaging acquisitions.

-However, there's a huge field of MRI physicists who work on quantiative anatomical imaging for whom 80% of the use cases fall outside of those covered by the current BIDS specification.
+However, there's a huge field of MRI physicists who work on quantitative anatomical imaging for whom 80% of the use cases fall outside of those covered by the current BIDS specification.

-Our goal is to extend the [BIDS specification](https://bids-specification.readthedocs.io/en/stable/) to accomodate (at least some of) the most common quantitative MRI acquisitions so they can be shared in BIDS compliant folders.
+Our goal is to extend the [BIDS specification](https://bids-specification.readthedocs.io/en/stable/) to accommodate (at least some of) the most common quantitative MRI acquisitions so they can be shared in BIDS compliant folders.

 ## Who is building BEP 001